SeanWelby/Sports_Site/README.md

 2. **Code Branch**
    - Holds all the frontend and backend code.
    - Includes files for website functionality, API integrations, and user interface development.

-3. **Data Branch**
-   - Contains all data files in `.csv` format and the MySQL database files.
-   - You can find structured datasets for player stats, standings, and other related information.
-   - If you want to set up the database locally, SQL files with table creation scripts and seed data are provided here.

 ---